JISyed/jisyed.github.io/resume/index.md

 ## About

-I am a master’s graduate from Chicagoland seeking employment in interactive media, mobile, or games.
+I am a master’s graduate interested in interactive media, mobile, or games.
 Eager to grow as a developer, help solve problems, and learn.
 I’m intrigued by software that brings good or joy to people.

 <br/>